Ahmed-Benmassi/QOS-PROJECT/README.md

 -Real-time monitoring of latency, packet loss, and bandwidth

--LSTM Neural Network for bandwidth prediction ( raw bandwith data )
+-LSTM Neural Network for bandwidth prediction ( using raw bandwith data i found i couldnt work with the data i detect for one small issue the dataset was small to use for ltsm)

 -Historical data analysis and trend forecasting